List of highest-grossing animated films: Stop motion animation

 A total of 39 stop motion films have grossed in excess of $1 million.
-All feature films in the Wallace & Gromit and Shaun the Sheep franchises are on the list, with Wallace and Gromit being the most represented franchise on the list, with three films.
+All feature films in the Wallace & Gromit and Shaun the Sheep franchises are on the list, with Wallace and Gromit being the most represented franchise on the list, with four films.
 The films on this list have all had a theatrical run (including re-releases) since 1975.